nehapatlolla/Foundation-Course/notes3.md

 ![alt text](image-1.png)'

 **Sprint**- it happens in 2 weeks, Design, develop, test, deploy working incerement.

 **Sprint planning(1hr)**---> is for filling the 14 days of time , calender fixing and that should be full.
 And the assigned people provides the story points

-Bug fixing is done inthe second sprint
+Bug fixing is done in the second sprint

 ![alt text](image-2.png)